nthomson0/2420-assignment1/README.md

 **Note:** Everything from here forward will be using your Arch Linux Droplet unless otherwise specified.

-## Creating a Personal Access Token
-Just before we hop into our Arch Droplet, we are going to create a Personal Access Token so that we can use our Digital Ocean account remotely later on.

-1. Open https://cloud.digitalocean.com/account/api/tokens on your local machine
-2. Click **Generate New Token**
-3. Give your token a meaningful name, and allow full access.

-**Note:** You can choose what commands your token has access to, but for this tutorial we will just set a quick expiry and allow all access.

 ## Creating SSH Keys
 SSH, also known as secure shell, is simply a way for us to remotely access another computer.